shashank1shukla/App42-Photo-Sharing/README.md

 __Get Shared Photos :__

-Following storage query get relational information abuout photo.
-Here key has been passed as ownerId to identify sharded images.
+Following storage query get relational information about photo.
+Here key has been passed as ownerId to identify shared images.

 ```
 String keyName = "ownerId";